Steeze/PerformanceOptimization/README.md

 ######dist/

-Will be created after the gulp prod task is run.
+This dist folder is created after the 'gulp prod' task is run.
 This folder will contain the production ready minified CSS, JavaScript and HTML

+##The Portfolio index page.